Best AI tools for< Rename Functions >

 Figma Autoname

 Figma Autoname is an AI-powered plugin designed to simplify the process of renaming layers in Figma designs.
-By leveraging artificial intelligence, the tool automates the task of renaming layers, saving time and enhancing the overall design workflow.
-The plugin is community-driven, free to use, and open-source, allowing designers to streamline their design process effortlessly.
-With features like one-click layer renaming and smart component name detection, Figma Autoname is a valuable asset for designers looking to boost productivity and efficiency in their design projects.
+By leveraging artificial intelligence, the plugin automates the task of renaming layers, saving designers valuable time and effort.
+With features like blazing fast renaming, smart detection of components names, and community-driven development, Figma Autoname enhances the efficiency and productivity of designers.
+The plugin is free to use and open-source, allowing users to contribute to its development.
+Figma Autoname is praised by designers for its convenience and time-saving capabilities.

 Diagram